UCL-CCS/QSVDD/README.md

 Autoencoder pretraining is used for parameter initialization.

 ## Experiments
-We have already run QSVDD on several different quantum devices, including IBM, Zuchongzhi, and VQS.
-We also plan to implement this method on more chips in the future.
+We can run QSVDD on several different quantum devices, including superconducting processors and photonic processors (IBM IQM Quafu Quanta).
+We also plan to implement this method on more and larger scale chips in the future.
-Nevertheless, it is not possible to provide any specific codes for the hardware until such time as the relevant parties have given their approval.
-If any academic organization has hardware and would like to run the algorithm on their hardware, they can contact the authors.
+If any academic organization has hardware and would like to run the algorithm on their hardware, please contact the authors.

 ## License
-UCL
+MIT